 The Community has a defined contribution plan under Section 403(b) of the Internal Revenue Code, which covers all eligible employees.
 The Community matches 100% of the employee's contribution up to 4% of eligible wages.
 In addition, the Community has a discretionary match of 1% of compensation for each eligible employee.
-The discretionary match was not made in 2023.
-The Community's retirement plan expense was \$137,965 for the year ended December 31, 2023.
+The discretionary match was not made in 2023 and 2024.
+The Community's retirement plan expense was \$117,218 and \$137,965 for the years ended December 31, 2024 and 2023, respectively.